 What are NRC employees supposed to do if they receive an allegation of improper action by an NRC staff member or contractor involved in inspection or other oversight activities?

 TASKS: 1.
+Explore the information available on the Ethics page of OGC’s Website particularly the information on the Ethics Advice and Articles tab.
+Find and read the Summary of Major Ethics Rules for NRC Employees (Ethics Articles) and Announcement 129 dated December 2009 (Ethics Yellow Announcements).
 Complete the New Employee Ethics Training under the Training tab.
 Be sure to print the completion record at the end of the online ethics course.
 This must be presented to your supervisor as evidence that you have completed the course.

 Locate and review the material specifically listed in the reference section of this activity.
 Although the agency has a code for employee/inspector conduct, not all regions or offices have specific guidance in this area.
 You should closely review the guidance applicable to your position.
 Some of this guidance may be located in directives which describe the duties and responsibilities of specific positions (e.g., resident staff or project engineer guidance).